Your notice or letter will explain the reason for the contact and give you instructions on how to handle the issue.

 If you agree with the information, there is no need to contact us.

-Choose an option below to get more information on IRS notices and letters, along with answers to many notice-related questions.
+Enter your notice or letter number above to get more information on IRS notices and letters, along with answers to many notice-related questions.

 Why was I notified by the IRS?

 The IRS sends notices and letters for the following reasons: